mckinsey/vizro/vizro-core/docs/pages/user_guides/actions.md

 ## Custom actions

-In case you want to create complex functionality with the [`Action`][vizro.models.Action] model, and if there is no already pre-defined `action function` available, you can create your own `custom action`.
+In case you want to create complex functionality with the [`Action`][vizro.models.Action] model, and if there is no already [`pre-defined action function`][vizro.actions] available, you can create your own `custom action`.
-Like other actions, custom actions could also be added as element inside the actions chain, and it can be triggered with one of many dashboard components.
+Like other actions, custom actions could also be added as an element inside the [actions chain](#actions-chaining), and it can be triggered with one of many dashboard components.

-### Simple custom action example (without UI inputs and outputs)
+### Simple custom actions

 Custom actions feature enables you to implement your own `action function`, and for this, simply do the following: